eyalbarazani/FPV5.8diversity/README.md

 For now the focus is on the hardware development and once it is finished a firmware will be written.
 <img src="first_layout.jpg" />

+##RX5808 SPI control interface
+The recievers modules have to be moded in order to enable SPI controll via the CH1, CH2, CH3 pins.
+For furhter explanation check https://github.com/markohoepken/rx5808_pro_osd/wiki/rs5808-spi-patch